 7. After Acceptance

-Upon acceptance of your article, you will receive the proofs to check for typesetting or conversion errors and the completeness and accuracy of the text, tables and figures.
+Upon acceptance of your manuscript, you will receive the proofs to check for typesetting or conversion errors and the completeness and accuracy of the text, tables and figures.
 At this stage, extensive changes in content (e.g. new results, corrected values, title and authorship) are not allowed.
 After receipt of the corrected proofs, the article in PDF format will be published online.